bachmannjacob/py-mail-generator/README.md

 Python-Script to generate mails and send them via SMTP.

 ## Usage
-There are three possibilites to run the script and define the mail:
+There are four possibilites to run the script and define the mail:

 ### The template
 The template should always look like this: